victorclaessen/home-assistant.io/source/_integrations/sensibo.markdown

 ## Data fetching and limitations

-Data is polled from the **Sensibo** API once every minute for all devices.
+Data is {% term polling polled %} from the **Sensibo** API once every minute for all devices.

-If polling cannot happen because of no connectivity or a malfunctioning API, it will retry a few times before failing.
+If {% term polling %}  cannot happen because of no connectivity or a malfunctioning API, it will retry a few times before failing.
 The user can use the [`homeassistant.update_entity`](homeassistant#action-homeassistantupdate_entity) action to manually try again later, in the case the user has solved the connectivity issue.

 ## Troubleshooting